-HOW She DOes IT
+HOW WE Do IT

 At Eggplant12 Films:

-- She does this by understanding the narrative of the brief and how this narrative fits into the overall plan.
+We do this by understanding the narrative of the brief and how this narrative fits into the overall plan.

-- She takes the time to engage with the participants and by building stronger relationships the insights deepen.
+We take the time to engage with the participants and by building stronger relationships the insights deepen.

-- She can then present the findings in a story of either documentary or fictional form.
+We can then present the findings in a story of either documentary or fictional form.